memfault/interrupt/_posts/2019-06-06-best-firmware-size-tools.md

 ---
-title: "Code Size Optimization: Measure Twice, Cut Once"
+title: "Tools for Firmware Code Size Optimization"
 description: "Overview of useful tools such as GNU size, nm, and puncover to help reduce code size usage of an ARM firmware binary"
 author: francois
 tags: [fw-code-size]